slm37102/DSTR/DEBUG.md

 Why need if(selectedPlaylistName->playlist->songList != NULL) 2 times?
 Since the length will always need to minus de, so, the second if{} why not remove it and just remain the (selectedPlaylistName->playlist->songList->length--)?

-3.PlaylistSong(SongCollection* song)
-  {
-      this->song = song;
+3. this->song = song;
-  }

-'this' refer to the playlistSong obj created by this constructor?
+'this' refer to the playlistSong class obj created by this constructor?

+4. addSong()
-4. addSong() - add another if{} statement after while loop?
+add another if{} statement after while loop?
 Cause while loop using 'last->next' will break b4 checking for the title & singer of the last song.

 5. addPlaylistSong()
 Can use (selectedPlaylist->songList->length++) instead of (newSong->length = 1) ?
 Cause we want to direct affect **head_ref not ma?

+6. displayPlaylist()
-6. displayPlaylist() - (// if no song inside) change to (// if user haven't create any playlists)
+(// if no song inside) change to (// if user haven't create any playlists)

 7. PlaylistMenu(), case 5:
 why: